syncfusion-content/blazor-docs/blazor/appearance/themes.md

 The following example demonstrates how to change a theme dynamically in Blazor WebAssembly using the application with the Syncfusion Blazor themes using Syncfusion Dropdown component.

-**STEP 1:** Create a Blazor WebAssembly application by referring [Blazor WebAssembly](../../getting-started/blazor-webassembly-visual-studio-2019) in Visual Studio.

-**STEP 2:** Install the individual NuGet packages for Grid and Dropdown in the created WebAssembly application by following the below way:

-Right-click on Dependencies folder -> Manage NuGet Packages -> Browse -> select the package and click to install latest or select the specified version from the list and then install it.

-**STEP 3:** Add the below function code in the  `~/wwwroot/index.html` file to set the theme as selected by using its **id** value.
+1. Add the below function code in the  `index.html` file to set the theme as selected in dropdown by using its **id** value.

 ```html
 <head>